freenas/freenas-docs/userguide/sharing.rst

 %brand% uses the
 `Netatalk <http://netatalk.sourceforge.net/>`_
 AFP server to share data with Apple systems.
-This section describes the configuration screen for fine-tuning AFP shares created using the :ref:`Wizard`.
-It then provides configuration examples for using the :ref:`Wizard` to create a guest share, configuring Time Machine to back up to a dataset on the %brand% system, and for connecting to the share from a Mac OS X client.
+This section describes the configuration screen for fine-tuning AFP shares.
+It then provides configuration examples for configuring Time Machine to back up to a dataset on the %brand% system and for connecting to the share from a Mac OS X client.

-To view the AFP share created by the Wizard, click :menuselection:`Sharing --> Apple (AFP)` and highlight the name of the share.
+To view a created AFP share, click :menuselection:`Sharing --> Apple (AFP)` and highlight the name of the share.
 Click its :guilabel:`Edit` button to see the configuration options shown in :numref:`Figure %s <creating_afp_share_fig>`.
 The values showing for these options will vary, depending upon the information given when the share was created.